View the Aish.com Hebrew-English Calendar

 Purim: The Holiday of Joy -- dress up and celebrate God’s hidden miracles, while remembering how the Jews of Persia narrowly escaped annihilation thanks to the bravery of Queen Esther.

 Attain the keys to personal liberation and fulfillment!
-Hundreds of insights on the Haggadah, family activities and games, gourmet cooking site, essays by leading Jewish educators, greeting cards and more.
+Hundreds of insights on the Haggadah, family activities and games, gourmet recipes, inspiring essays, greeting cards, and more.

 Holocaust Remembrance Day -- Israel honors the memory of the Six Million by learning about their heroism in the face of inhumanity and exploring the roots of anti-Semitism.